cimt-ag/data_vault_pipelinedescription/documentation/Data_Vault_method_coverage_and_syntax_examples.md

 Since a diff hash needs to be calculated over all rows of the same busniess key, there is the additional challenge, to keep a stable order over the rows.
 Like with the column order for the diff hash, the ordering of the rows can be just a fixed rule.
 Again DVPD alos provides keywords to allow control over the row ordering.

-### Multi-Active Satellite with keys
+### Multi-Active satellite with "sub" keys
-Another way to implement multi active keys, is to declare a set columns in the satellite to be a "sub"key.
+A variation of implementing multi active keys, is to declare a set columns in the satellite to be a "sub"key.
 The data in these multiactive key columns must be unique over all rows of the same parent key.
 This allows to implement loading processes with a more efficient historization pattern.
+Some Data Vault Loading tools rely on this concept.

+This modified example assumes, that every type of a telephone number will only be used once.

 ```json
 "fields": [